Windows Photos: “It looks like we don’t support this file format.”

 The first thing you need to check is if other photo viewers can actually open the file.
 For example try the ‘old’ Windows Photo Viewer or a third party photo viewer.
 If those fail to open the photo as well, the file may be corrupt.

-If you are trying to open a RAW image (Canon CR2, Nikon NEF etc.) try the software from the camera manufacturer.
+If you are trying to open a RAW image (Canon CR2, Nikon NEF etc.) also try the software from the camera manufacturer.
 It should support the latest versions of the RAW files.

 - Make sure you have installed the latest Windows Codec Pack.